ilpeppino/barcode-scanner/README.md

 - Delete `token.json` if you need to re-run the OAuth flow with a different Google account or scopes.
 - Update `ssl_context` in `app.py` if you replace certificates or switch to HTTP in a trusted network.
-- `docs/qrcodes.pdf` contains QR codes that point to `/mobile` (useful for signage near the pantry).
 - `barcode_favicon.ico` can be served by dropping it into your preferred static file pipeline if you expose favicons.

 ---